NIRISS Wide Field Slitless Spectroscopy APT Template

 - NIS: four frames are averaged per group.
 Used for producing a lower data rate for longer integrations of faint targets.

-The Exposure Time Calculator (ETC) should be used to determine the combination of GROUPS/INT and INTEGRATIONS/EXP necessary to achieve the required signal-to-noise.
-Individual integrations longer than 1000 seconds are discouraged because of the effect of cosmic ray hits on the detector.
+The Exposure Time Calculator (ETC) should be used to determine the combination of Groups/Int and Integrations/Exp necessary to achieve the required signal to noise.
+Individual integrations longer than 1,000 s are discouraged because of the effect of cosmic ray hits on the detector.
 For long exposures, a suitable number of integrations and a number of groups less than or equal to 25 is suggested.

 To take observations in different filters, Add additional observations and specify the appropriate filter.
 This option will by default add a corresponding direct image for the new grism observation in the Direct Image Exposure Parameters dialog box.